prabhjotbawa/k8s_cheatsheet/README.md

 - Service exports metrics usign the jmx exporter, services can do themselves or add another pod that does that.
 - Create servicemonitor to connect it with the monitioring stack.
+- Servicemonitors point to a service which points to a deployment/app

 ```
 spec: